-As the page 3 headline in Health Campaigns Together #7 insists32, Theresa May has no mandate to pursue any further cuts, privatisation or reorganisation of the NHS in England: her flimsy majority is propped up by votes of Northern Irish extremists, who have no right to decide on English health services.
+As the page 3 headline in Health Campaigns Together #7 insists, Theresa May has no mandate to pursue any further cuts, privatisation or reorganisation of the NHS in England: her flimsy majority is propped up by votes of Northern Irish extremists, who have no right to decide on English health services.

-Many of the Tory MPs who limped home in the June election with drastically reduced majorities are painfully aware that their seats could be at risk if they are seen to be fighting hard to save local services threatened by reconfiguration or STPs - and undermined by the continued freeze on the NHS budget.
+Despite their name, ACSs are effectively run as businesses, and lack any transparency or accountability to local people Many of the Tory MPs who limped home in the June election with drastically reduced majorities are painfully aware that their seats could be at risk if they are seen to be fighting hard to save local services threatened by reconfiguration or STPs - and undermined by the continued freeze on the NHS budget.